SlubblesThuggy/sluml/README.md

 # sluml
->A rust math library
+>A Rust math library

-Sluml is a library for the rust programming language.
+Sluml is a library for the Rust programming language.
 The goal is to provide dependency-free math-related tools to ease the production of, primarily, simulations.

 ## How to use